lockevod/Karoo-KActions/README.md

    - Define the POST request body in JSON format.

 3. **Triggering events**:
-   - Select which events will trigger the webhook: start, pause, resume, or end of ride.
+   - Select which events will trigger the webhook: start or end of ride.

 4. **Location filter (optional)**:
-   - You can configure the webhook to activate only when you're at a specific location.
+   - You can configure the webhook to activate only when you're at at home location (POI Home in your Karoo).

 5. **Webhook testing**:
    - Use the "Send test to webhook" function to verify the configuration.